xFrah/ACSAI-obsidian/MD VERSIONS/Guides to the exams/Statistics Exam.md

 ### 1. Assumptions

-The distribution approximates to a normal distribution because of the large sample size.
+The distribution approximates to a [[Normal distribution|normal distribution]] because of the large sample size.

 ### 2. Hypothesis